 – Problem: Pushing formal academics too early based on parental pressure

-– Solution: Advocate for playbased approaches using psychology of learning in children evidence; explain longterm benefits of executive function development
+– Solution: Advocate for play-based approaches using the psychology of learning in children’s evidence; explain long-term benefits of executive function development

 Mistake 2: Misinterpreting challenging behaviour